fuul-protocol/protocol-contracts/docs/index.md

 - `amount` must be greater than zero.
 - Only admins can remove.
-- Budget remove cooldown period has to be completed._
+- Must be within the Budget removal window._

 ### depositFeeBudget